 We have two buildings; the original Victorian building houses Class 1 whilst our main building has three further class rooms as well as the Hall, Staffroom, Office, Library, Quiet Room and Food Technology Room.
 There is more information on Classes and Teaching Staff in the Classes area.

 There are pleasant, tree-lined grounds surrounding the school, with a playground; sports field and a landscaped area.
-We also have an adventure play area with wooden climbing frame and picnic seating for the children.
+We also have an picnic seating for the children.

 Every other Friday afternoon parents are invited to take part in a 'Happy Book' Sharing Assembly.